gigety/gigety/README.md

 # 🐸 🐸 🐸 Gigety 🐸 🐸 🐸
 Gigety is a personal POC project.
-Change is constant.
+Forever growing.

 End product is a place for users to share information in a secure fashion.
 The "user generated" information is searchable with geolocation properties available if desired.